 We love frying the squash simply because of all the extra flavoring you get from frying all the vegetables and butter together!

 Nope!
-While yellow squash is the most traditional vegetable that's used in southern-style squash casseroles, you can use any other summer squash you might have grown in the garden or found at the shops or market too!
+While yellow squash is the most traditional vegetable that's used in southern-style vegetable casseroles, you can use any other summer squash you might have grown in the garden or found at the shops or market too!

 A popular alternative is zucchinis, the tasty green squash that's bountiful in summer.
 You prepare the zucchini and your other vegetables in precisely the same way as we suggest in the recipe.
 The only difference; it's green rather than yellow.
 And it tastes like zucchini too, of course.